victormartingarcia/daenerys-trading-strategy-csharp/README.md

 ### Show me the code ###

-Here is a simplified C# source code of Tyrion's _OnNewBar()_ function.
+Here is a simplified C# source code of Daenerys' _OnNewBar()_ function.
 The complete code is all contained in [DaenerysStrategy.cs] along with comments and definition of parameters.

 ```csharp
 decimal stopMargin = (int)this.GetInputParameter("Catastrophic Stop Loss ticks distance") * this.GetMainChart().Symbol.TickSize;